florivdg/van-der-hub/README.md

 deno task start
 ```

-Make sure to set a `TOKEN` env var in order protect the `/set` route.
+Make sure to set a `TOKEN` env var in order protect routes.